Group Fitness Classes @ 70 Stanley Street, Auckland 1010.

 HOW ARE WE DIFFERENT?

-The LGBTQ+ community already experience unique health disparities - for example, being disproportionately impacted by body dysphoria, eating disorders, and mental illnesses.
+LGBTQ+ communities already experience unique health disparities - for example, being disproportionately impacted by body dysphoria, eating disorders, and mental illnesses.
 Gyms are a wide-reaching public resource which should, by definition, improve the health of their customers, rather than creating more barriers to mental and physical wellness.
 Radiqal Movement addresses this, reducing inequities and improving the health of some of New Zealand's most vulnerable individuals.

 It is crucial that the environment and services provided cater specifically to the needs of the queer community.
 For example, offering transgender people professional fitness guidance surrounding gender affirming surgeries.
 The reality is, traditional gyms in New Zealand are not a place for queer people.
 They may be 'supportive' of queer people, but are not actively 'supporting' queer people by embracing inclusiveness and providing tailored fitness opportunities.